Victory Parts

 Victory Parts is the second album by Scottish indie rock band AC Acoustics.
 The album was widely acclaimed in the music press and displays an evolution of the band's sound from The Jesus and Mary Chain-derived noiseniks to wall-of-sound rock.

+Critical reception

+NME praised the album, and particularly singled out the single "I Messiah, Am Jailer", as being "one of the most sweoonsome noise-pop singles ever".